Morning, Wednesday, 25th April 2018

 THIS EVENT IS CPD CERTIFIED

-Following Government’s manifesto commitments to explore ways of improving the family justice system - and in the context of rising numbers of both public and private family law cases being brought - this seminar will consider key challenges and opportunities for the development of family justice policy in England and Wales.
+Timed as Government is expected to explore new ways of improving the family justice system - and in the context of rising numbers of both public and private family law cases being brought - this seminar will consider key challenges and opportunities for the development of family justice policy in England and Wales.

 Further sessions will consider latest trends in care proceedings, looking in particular at challenges for managing the demands being placed on court services by increasing case-loads, maintaining standards following the introduction of the 26 week time limit, and ensuring that the system remains centred around the interests of the child.
 Following Government’s recent announcement of further funding for problem-solving court services, delegates will also consider the future of family drug and alcohol courts projects, and the implications for both court-users and local authorities.